catalyzeio/stratum-docs/mfa-troubleshooting.md

 # Still Having Issues?

-If you're unable to login to your Catalyze account and you have reviewed the steps above, please contact Catalyze Support at [support@catalyze.io](mailto:support@catalyze.io).
+If you're unable to login to your Catalyze account and you have reviewed the steps above, please contact Catalyze Support via [Zendesk](https://catalyzeio.zendesk.com/hc/en-us/requests/new)